-IPL stands for Intense Pulsed Light, which can be used to treat a variety of conditions, including sun-related skin conditions, such as freckles, and brown spots.
-IPL treatment can be applied to many areas of the body, but is primarily applied to the neck, chest, hands and face.
+IPL stands for intense pulsed light, which can be used to treat a variety of conditions.
+These include sun-related skin conditions such as freckles and brown spots.
+IPL treatment can be applied to many areas of the body, but is primarily applied to the neck, chest, hands, and face.

 At Prairie Bliss, we use the IPL for superior pulsed light skin renewal.
-Skin renewal using IPL will safely treat many common skin problems, such as fine lines, rosacea, spider veins, sun damaged skin, age spots and uneven texture and tone.
-Many of these skin problems can cause you to look older than your age.
-With this treatment, light is delivered to the skin's surface using light pulses helping to improve the skin's tone and texture.
+Skin renewal using IPL will safely treat many common skin problems such as fine lines, rosacea, spider veins, sun damaged skin, age spots, uneven texture and tone.
+Many of these skin problems can cause you to look older.
+With this treatment light is delivered to the surface of the skin using light pulses which helps to improve the skins tone and texture.
 Results are more vibrant and glowing skin.

-IPL is a non-invasive and non-surgical procedure which is regarded as very safe and effective.
+IPL is a non-invasive and non-surgical procedure and is regarded as very safe and effective.

 + How Does IPL Pulsed Light Skin Renewal Work?

-Prior to IPL being administered, patients must wear protective eyewear.
-Your Laser Clinic Technician will then apply the smooth surface of the IPL hand piece to your skin.
+While IPL is being administered, patients must wear protective eyewear.
+Your medical laser technician will then apply the smooth surface of the IPL hand piece to your skin.
 Light will be transferred in pulses.

-The Renewal treatment involves the removal of the damaged outer layers of skin using a medical carbon dioxide laser.
-Several layers of damaged cells will be removed displaying a new and fresh, more even-textured layer of skin.
-Our specialized Pulsed Light can target specific problem areas, vaporizing the outer layers of skin to a precise depth.
-Collagen production is stimulated through this process, which helps firm and tighten the skin.
+The renewal treatment involves the removal of the damaged outer layers of skin using a medical carbon dioxide laser.
+Several layers of damaged cells will be removed displaying a new more even textured layer of skin.
+Our specialized pulsed light can target specific problem areas, vaporizing the outer layers of skin to a precise depth.
+Collagen production is stimulated through this process which helps firm and tighten the skin.

 + Am I a Candidate?

-If you are concerned about the effects of the sun on your skin (brown spots, rosacea, chronic redness, flushing, rough texture), or want to eliminate fine lines, rosacea, spider veins, or age spots, IPL Pulsed Light Skin Renewal can work for you!
-This treatment is especially effective for women and men between the ages of 18 and 60, who are still only experiencing the early signs of aging, and who are seeking to postpone more aggressive surgical treatment down the road, for women and men who have suffered from sun damage and want younger and healthier looking skin.
-Contact the Laser Clinic to determine if IPL Pulsed Light Skin Renewal is right for you.
+If you are concerned about the effects of the sun on your skin (brown spots, rosacea, chronic redness, flushing, rough texture,) or want to eliminate fine lines, rosacea, spider veins, or age spots, IPL Pulsed Light Skin Renewal can work for you!
+This treatment is especially effective for women and men between the ages of 18 and 60, who are still only experiencing the early signs of aging, and are seeking to postpone more aggressive surgical treatment down the road.
+Ideal for women and men who have suffered from sun damage and want younger and healthier looking skin.
+Schedule your complimentary consultation to determine if IPL Pulsed Light Skin Renewal is right for you.

 + How long does treatment take?

-This procedure usually takes as little as 10 minutes to an hour, depending on the number of treatment areas.
+The procedure usually takes 15-60 minutes, depending on the number of treatment areas.
 Typical sessions usually last 10-15 minutes.
 This procedure requires no downtime, so you may return to your regular activities immediately following treatment.

 + Does It Hurt?